 Notice that Paul, in declaring the uniqueness of Christ, also affirms the uniqueness of God: “There is one God.”
 This divine uniqueness was declared throughout the Old Testament; the very first commandment was a commandment of exclusivity: “You shall have no other gods before me” (Ex.
 20:3).

 So Paul brings all these strands together.
 There is only one God, and God has only one Son, and the Son is the sole Mediator between God and mankind.
 As I said above, that is very difficult for people who have been immersed in pluralism to accept, but they have to quarrel with Christ and His Apostles on this point.
 The Bible offers no hope that sincere worshipers of other religions will be saved without personal faith in Jesus Christ.
 As Paul said in Athens, “The times of ignorance God has overlooked, but now he commands all people everywhere to repent” (Acts 17:30).
 There is a universal requirement for people to profess faith in Christ.

 Perhaps you are concerned to hear me talk in such narrow terms of the exclusivity of Christ and of the Christian faith.
 If so, let me ask you to think through the ramifications of putting leaders of other religions on the same level as Christ.
 In one sense, there is no greater insult to Christ than to mention Him in the same breath as Muhammad, for example.
 If Christ is who He claims to be, no one else can be a way to God.
 Furthermore, if it is true that there are many ways to God, Christ is not one of them, because there is no reason one of many ways to God would declare to the world that He is the only way to God.

-As we celebrate the death and resurrection of Christ this month, it is good for us to remember the uniqueness of Christ.
+As we celebrate the death and resurrection of Christ, it is good for us to remember the uniqueness of Christ.
 May we never suggest that God has not done enough for us, considering what He has done for us in Christ Jesus.